Approximation of high quantiles from intermediate quantiles: Abstract

 \section{Abstract}

 Motivated by applications requiring quantile estimates for very small probabilities of exceedance $p_{n}\ll1/n$, this article addresses estimation of high quantiles for $p_{n}$ satisfying $p_{n}\in[n^{-\tau_{2}},n^{-\tau_{1}}]$ for some $\tau_{1}>1$ and $\tau_{2}>\tau_{1}$.
 For this purpose, the tail regularity assumption $\log U\circ\exp\in ERV$ (with $U$ the left-continuous inverse of $1/(1-F)$, and $ERV$ the extended regularly varying functions) is explored as an alternative to the classical regularity assumption $U\in ERV$ (corresponding to the Generalised Pareto tail limit).
-Motivation for the alternative regularity assumption is provided, and it is shown to be equivalent to a log-GW limit for the survival function, generalising the GW (Generalised Weibull) limit, a generalisation of the Weibull tail limit.
-The domain of attraction is characterised, and convergence results are presented for log-GW and GW quantile approximations and for simple quantile estimators based on these approximations.
-Simulations are presented, and advantages and limitations of log-GW estimation of high quantiles are discussed.
+Motivation for the alternative regularity assumption is provided, and it is shown to be equivalent to a limit relation for the logarithm of the survival function, the log-GW tail limit, which \foreignlanguage{british}{generalises} the GW (Generalised Weibull) tail limit, a generalisation of the Weibull tail limit.
+The domain of attraction is described, and convergence results are presented for quantile approximation and for a simple quantile estimator based on the log-GW tail.
+Simulations are presented, and advantages and limitations of log-GW-based estimation of high quantiles are indicated.

 \begin{quote} \textbf{Mathematics Subject Classification (20}1\textbf{0)}: 60G70, 62G32, 26A12, 26A48 \end{quote}